The Frightened Man: Cast

+Production

+It was shot at Twickenham and Riverside Studios.

 Critical reception

+The Monthly Film Bulletin wrote: "A well constructed thriller: efficient performances, particularly from Charles Victor, and adequate suspense."

+Picturegoer wrote: "Although well made, this film about a London gang engaged in raiding warehouses does not achieve enough suspense or originality to command full interest. ...
+The acting, on the whole, is good.
+Dermot Walsh does what he can with his unsympathetic part; Charles Victor is convincing as the antique dealer; John Blythe, as a Cockney second-hand car dealer, brightens up the film; and Martin Benson is at home as a smooth and successful master crook.
+But Barbara Murray and Annette Simmonds have colourless parts."

+Picture Show wrote: "Simple, sincerely told drama ...
+A brilliant performance by Charles Victor as the old Italian junk dealer dominates the film."

 TV Guide wrote: "this decent crime drama was written and directed by John Gilling, known for his efficient low-budget adventures and thrillers."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Adequate thriller of passing interest, quite well developed."

-Britmovie calls the film a "decent if unremarkable second-feature crime drama featuring Irish actor Dermot Walsh...Walsh's father is played by experienced character actor Charles Victor, who performs his role with quiet, self-effacing distinction."
+Britmovie called the film a "decent if unremarkable second-feature crime drama featuring Irish actor Dermot Walsh ...
+Walsh's father is played by experienced character actor Charles Victor, who performs his role with quiet, self-effacing distinction."

-The film historians Steve Chibnall and Brian McFarlane note that "the film won considerable praise for being authentically staged, effectively directed, 'thrilling and human'.".
+Film historians Steve Chibnall and Brian McFarlane note that "the film won considerable praise for being authentically staged, effectively directed, 'thrilling and human'."